Nimisha2136/Netflix-Dataset-Oct_2025/README.md

-# NETFLIX DATA ANALYSIS
+# 🎬 Netflix Data Analysis

-Project Description
+📌 Project Description
 ---------------------------------
 This project focuses on analyzing the Netflix dataset to uncover trends, patterns, and insights about the content available on the platform.
 Using Python-based data analysis and visualization techniques, the project explores various aspects such as the distribution of movies and TV shows, content growth over the years, genre popularity, regional contributions, and audience ratings.

- Objective
+🎯 Objective
 ---------------------------------
 To perform exploratory data analysis (EDA) on the Netflix dataset and derive meaningful insights about: